bart6114/scheduleR/README.md

 ## Running scheduleR

-You can start scheduleR by running either
+You can start scheduleR by running

     npm start

-You can next point your browser at the configured port & server address.
-Defaults to [http://localhost:3000](http://localhost:3000).
+You can then point your browser at the configured port & server address (default is [http://localhost:3000](http://localhost:3000)).

 ## Scheduling tasks